Analytic expressions for the steady-state current with finite extended reservoirs: Proportional Coupling

 Following Refs.~\onlinecite{meir_landauer_1992,jauho_time-dependent_1994}, we take the steady state current as a weighted average of left and right currents, $I=x I_\ql+ (1-x) I_\qr$ with $x\in \left[0,1\right]$.
 Employing $x=\lambda/(1+\lambda)$ eliminates $\bG^<$ from the expression for the current.
 However, unlike Refs.~\onlinecite{meir_landauer_1992,jauho_time-dependent_1994}, we have to separately address $\tilde{\bGa}$.
 Proportional coupling requires that the discrete set of modes in $\ql$ and $\qr$ are the same, as well as their relaxation (it can be inhomogeneous in $k$ but identical between modes $\omega_k$ in $\ql$ and $\qr$).
 The couplings to the system need to satisfy $v_{k^\p i}=\sqrt{\lambda} v_{ki} \delta_{kk^\p}$ with $k^\p \in \qr$, $k \in \ql$, and $\delta_{kk^\p}$ signifying that the numerical part of the index is identical.
 This entails

 for which we define

 at $x=\lambda/(1+\lambda)$.
 The current can then be written as

 Equation~\eqref{eq:CurrPC} is the same as Eq.~\eqref{eq:CurrPC_Sum} and is the one employed to derive the general result for finite reservoirs for Markovian relaxation (see below).
 This equation applies to many-body and non-interacting systems with proportional coupling, as well as to non-Markovian and Markovian relaxation.
+Note that since $\Delta \tilde{\bGa}$ goes to zero as the bias goes to zero for proportionally coupled reservoirs with Markovian relaxation, the current is zero when no bias is present.
+For non-Markovian relaxation, the current is always zero when no bias is present, for both proportional and non-proportional coupling.
+Anomalies, however, can still be present for both cases, as we will discuss elsewhere~\cite{wojtowicz_dual_nodate}.

-The expression is equivalent to the Meir-Wingreen expression (c.f., Eq.~(21) in Ref.~\onlinecite{jauho_time-dependent_1994}) for the non-Markovian case, where one can pull out the Fermi-Dirac distributions:
+For non-Markovian relaxation, Eq.~\eqref{eq:CurrPC} is equivalent to the Meir-Wingreen expression (c.f., Eq.~(21) in Ref.~\onlinecite{jauho_time-dependent_1994}) as one can pull out the Fermi-Dirac distributions:

 In this non-Markovian case, this is a ``pseudo-Landauer'' form (note $\bGa=\bGa^\ql=\bGa^\qr/\lambda$) and it has a nice interpretation: It is the spectral overlap of the reservoir and broadened system density of states within the bias window that determines the current.
 For Markovian extended reservoirs, though, one can not pull out the Fermi-Dirac distributions and this interpretation breaks down.
 There is still a notion of spectral overlap, but it is the spectral overlap weighted by the difference in the Fermi-Dirac distributions of the {\em isolated} reservoir states.
-This is not equivalent to the former and gives anomalous behavior that has to be accounted for in practical calculations.
+This is not equivalent to the former and gives anomalous behavior that has to be accounted for in practical calculations~\cite{wojtowicz_dual_nodate}.
 Unlike the Markovian case within Eq.~\eqref{eq:CurrPC}, Eq.~\eqref{eq:Curre_NM_PC} can not be analyzed directly since the Fermi-Dirac distributions depend on $\omega$.

 When the relaxation is Markovian, one has a sum over $k\in\ql$ with each term having a product

 where we used that the coupling matrix for each $k$ is an outer product in order to take the trace.
 This contains all the $\omega$-dependent factors.
 We can thus do integrations in either the upper or lower half-plane depending on the functions in the integrand.
 For instance, $g_{k}^{r} \bG^r$ can be integrated in the upper half-plane giving zero (the retarded functions are analytic there) and $g_{k}^{r} \bG^a$ can be integrated in the lower half-plane since we do not know necessarily where the poles of $\bG^a$ are (but they are all in the upper half-plane).
 The $\omega$ integral in Eq.~\eqref{eq:CurrPC} thus gives